BUBBLINGBATHDELIGHTS/Website-for-app-creation/README.md

 - Knex manages schema changes; rerun the migration script whenever you update server-side tables.
 - Email delivery is simulated when SMTP variables are omitted, making development safe while preserving code paths.
 - The storefront remains mobile responsive thanks to Tailwind utilities that mirror the original layout.
+- AI tooling is optional in local development; point `VITE_AI_SERVICE_URL` at `http://localhost:8000` and start the FastAPI server with `uvicorn main:app --reload` when you want the workbench live.

+## Testing & refinement roadmap

+1. **Unit smoke tests** – Run `npm run lint` and add Vitest suites for reducers and API helpers.
+For the AI service, add pytest cases that mock OpenAI responses.
+2. **Integration tests** – Exercise the admin and employee flows with Playwright using a seeded Supabase dataset plus mocked AI responses.
+3. **Load testing** – Replay peak catalogue traffic against `/api/products` and `/ai/products/generate` using k6 to confirm caching and rate limiting strategies.
+4. **Security review** – Audit the workspace headers and Supabase role checks.
+Consider adding expirations to workspace tickets and rate limiting to the access endpoints.
+5. **Observability** – Ship structured logs and metrics (e.g. OpenTelemetry) from both Node and FastAPI services to monitor AI latency, error rates, and portal usage.